ghostdogpr/caliban/apollo-compatibility/README.md

-# federated subgraph to test apollo federation spec compatibility
+# Federated subgraph to test apollo federation spec compatibility

 Implementation of a federated subgraph aligned to the requirements outlined in [apollo-federation-subgraph-compatibility](https://github.com/apollographql/apollo-federation-subgraph-compatibility).